rsdoiel/antenna/science_and_technology.md

 ## Google details plans for 1 MW IT racks exploiting electric vehicle supply chain

-date: 2025-05-01, updated: 2025-05-01, from: The Register (UK I.T.
+date: 2025-05-01, updated: 2025-05-02, from: The Register (UK I.T.
 News)

-<h4>Switching voltage allows search giant to switch up power delivery system</h4> <p>Google is planning for datacenter racks supporting 1 MW of IT hardware loads, plus the cooling infrastructure to cope, as AI processing continues to grow ever more energy intensive.…</p>
+<h4>Switching voltage allows search giant to swap out power delivery system</h4> <p>Google is planning for datacenter racks supporting 1 MW of IT hardware loads, plus the cooling infrastructure to cope, as AI processing continues to grow ever more energy intensive.…</p>

 <br>